+Bit Description

-Bit Description 31:16 Command Identifier (CID): This field specifies a unique identifier for the command when 51.10 combined with the Submission Que ue identifier.
-PRP or SGL for Data Transfer (PS SDT): This field specifies whether PRPs or r SGLs are used for 15 he command.
-If cleared to '0', the comm 10 any associated data or metadata transfer.
-If set to '1', the command u ses SGLs for any associated data or metadata transfe er.
-PRPs shall be used for all Admin comn nands.
-14:10 Reserved Fused Operation (FUSE): In a fu used operation, a complex command is created by "fusing" together two simpler commands.
+31:16 Command Identifier (CID): This field specifies a unique identifier for the command when combined with the Submission Queue identifier.

+PRP or SGL for Data Transfer (PSDT): This field specifies whether PRPs or SGLs are used for any data transfer associated with the command.
+PRPs shall be used for all Admin commands.
+The definition is described in the table below.

+Value e Definition

+00b PRPs are used for this transfer.

+15:14 01b used for this transfer.

+10.11 10b used for this transfer.

+11b Reserved

+If there is metadata that is not interleaved with the logical block data, as specified in the NVM command, then the Metadata Pointer (MPTR) field is used to point to the metadat definition of the Metadata Pointer field is dependent on the setting in this field.
+Refer t 12.

+13:10 Reserved

+Fused Operation (FUSE): In a fused operation, a complex command is created by "fusing" together two simpler commands.
 Refer to section 6.1.
 This field specifies whether this command is part of a fused operation and if so, which command it is in the sequence.

+09:08 Value Definition

+00b Normal operation

+01b Fused operation, first command

+10b Fused operation, second command

+11b Reserved

-09:08 Bits Definition 00b Normal operation 01b Fused operation, first command 10b Fused operation, second command 11b Reserved 07:00 Opcode (OPC): This field specifies the opcode of the command to be executed.
+07:00 Opcode (OPC): T his field specifies t he opcode of the command to be executed.